Syntax: Sentence Organization and Voice Creation

 Both paratactic and hypotactic sentences have their place.
 You can manipulate your character’s voice, build your authorial voice, and control your story’s pacing through syntax.
 As the author, it is up to you to decide if long, complex sentences or short simple sentences will Ignite Your Ink.

 What type of sentences do you tend to write?
 Try rewriting a paragraph of your work in progress using the opposite type and let me know what it does to the voice of your piece in the comments below.
-Point of view also affects the voices in your story.
-For a free chart comparing the points of view, subscribe to Ignite Your Ink blog.
+For more help developing your authorial and character voices, download the synonym worksheet.

 Ignite Your Ink is written by editor and author Caitlin Berve.
 She holds a MFA in Creative Writing and Poetics, actively participates in multiple writers’ organizations, and is dedicated to helping writers produce content that leaves an impression on readers.